tassoskoutlas/devbox/README.md

 ## Prerequisites

-Devbox is a virtual devevelopment box for PHP and JavaScruipt development (including frameworks like Hugo, Symfony, WordPress and Drupal).
+Devbox is a virtual devevelopment box for PHP and JavaScript development (including frameworks like Hugo, Symfony, WordPress and Drupal).
 Using the LAMP stack provided you can start development without worrying about setting up your computer as a development environment.

 Devbox works with the following software:

-  - Vagrant >= 2.1.1
+  - Vagrant >= 2.2.10
-  - Ansible >= 2.5
+  - Ansible >= 2.9.6
-  - VirtualBox
+  - VirtualBox >= 6.1
-  - Ubuntu Bionic 20.04
+  - Ubuntu 20.04.1 LTS (Focal Fossa)

 ## Install